-For many, telecommuting is a coveted benefit that boosts productivity for employees and employers alike.
+For many, telecommuting—also known as teleworking, e-commuting, or working at home—is a coveted benefit that boosts productivity for employees and employers alike.
 Flexible work policies are growing in popularity as remote work becomes evermore feasible with technology.

 A lot of companies are hiring telecommuters, who are employees who don't make the daily commute to the office space because they don't work in the companies' buildings.
-They do home-based work instead that offers a lot of perks.
+Instead, they do home-based work, which offers a lot of perks.
 For example, a flexible work arrangement can offer employees a better work-life balance and, therefore, often results in higher job satisfaction, too.